Setup WPSOLR and Amazon AWS Elasticsearch or OpenSearch

 4 – Create a new index in WPSOLR

-Here is the video tutorial to create your first Amazon AWS Elasticsearch index in WPSOLR:
+Here is the video tutorial to create your first Amazon AWS Elasticsearch or OpenSearch index in WPSOLR:

 4.1 – Activate your WPSOLR license

 After buying or trying WPSOLR, check your email for your license code.
 Enter the code in the activation popup window as show above.
 Wait a few seconds for WPSOLR servers to return a response, which will unlock the WPSOLR admin screens.

 4.2 – Select “Elasticsearch” or “OpenSearch”, then “Amazon AWS” hosting

 4.3 – Paste the Amazon domain Endpoint url

 4.4 – Paste the AWS user access keys.
 The user is attached to the domain policy.

 Do not forget to enter your AWS access control key and secret, as shown in the above screen.